-A: You can find the web VEP on the Tools page.
+You can find the web VEP on the Tools page.

-A: Ensure that you are passing equivalent arguments to the script that you are using in the web version.
+Ensure that you are passing equivalent arguments to the script that you are using in the web version.
 If you are sure this is still a problem, please report it on the ensembl-dev mailing list.

-VEP script questions
+Command line VEP questions

 Q: How can I make VEP run faster?